Convert PDF to ODT Using GroupDocs.Conversion for Java

 Implementation Guide

-Convert PDF Pages to ODT Format
+Convert PDF to ODT: Pages Conversion

-Initialize Converter Object
+1. Initialize the Converter Object

 String inputPdf = "YOUR_DOCUMENT_DIRECTORY/sample.pdf"; // Path to your PDF